Alert Issued For Wanted Long Island Man

 Have you seen him?

-Police investigators are seeking the public’s assistance as they attempt to locate a wanted Long Island man who was busted on a drug charge.
+Police investigators on Long Island are seeking the public’s assistance as they attempt to locate a wanted man who was busted on a drug charge.

-An alert has been issued for 24-year-old Roosevelt resident Timothy Gaines, who is wanted by the Nassau County Police Department after being arrested and charged with seventh-degree criminal possession of a controlled substance.
-Gaines was released after his arrest and a warrant was later issued for his arrest.
+An alert has been issued for 20-year-old Lawrence Dennis, who is wanted by the Nassau County Police Department after being arrested and charged with seventh-degree criminal possession of a controlled substance last year.

-Gaines was arrested in 2012 when he was 16 years old.
-He was involved in a menacing incident at the Midway Deli on Nassau Road in Roosevelt and busted with a plastic bag of marijuana when he attempted to flee police.
+Dennis was released following his arrest and a warrant was issued for his arrest by the Nassau County Court when he failed to appear for court proceedings.

-Investigators described Gaines as 5-foot-8 weighing approximately 180 pounds with black hair and brown eyes.
-Police noted that anyone who spots Gaines should not attempt to apprehend or detain him.
+Investigators described Dennis as 5-foot-11 weighing approximately 165 pounds with multi-colored hair and black eyes.
+Police noted that anyone who recognizes Dennis should not attempt to apprehend or detain him.

-Anyone with information regarding Gaines' whereabouts, or who recognizes him has been asked to call 911 or contact the Nassau County Police Department by calling (516) 573-7524.
+Anyone with information regarding Dennis' whereabouts, or who recognizes him has been asked to call 911 or contact the Nassau County Police Department by calling (516) 573-7524.

 Click here to sign up for Daily Voice's free daily emails and news alerts.